shortusername/projectivy-weather-wallpaper/README.md

 On first run the plugin estimates your location from your IP, so it works immediately.
 Correct it in settings via the gear icon beside the plugin name — locations are added by name, not coordinates.

-> **Downloader code coming soon.** Code **6704396** is registered with AFTVnews
-> and points at the latest release, so it will keep working for future versions.
-> It won't resolve until the first stable release is tagged.
-Once it does,
-> installing needs no computer at all: install **Downloader** by AFTVnews on the
-> TV and enter the code.

 ## What it shows